vbfox/blog/_drafts/more-fsharp-colors-in-terminal.md

 ---
 layout: post
-title: "More colors in the terminal"
+title: "More F# colors in the terminal"
 tags: F#, Terminal, XTerm
 ---